schererja/smidr/README.md

 - **90%+ space savings**: Turn 360GB of duplicated builds into 40GB of smart cache
 - **Incremental builds**: Only rebuild what actually changed

+Note: Smidr defaults the BitBake shared state (sstate) cache to `${WORKDIR}/sstate-cache`.
+When running builds in containers, Smidr mounts the sstate directory into the container at `/home/builder/sstate-cache` so builds inside containers can use the shared cache transparently.

 ### 🛠️ Developer Experience First

 - **Clear error messages**: Actionable feedback instead of cryptic stack traces